List of Farid Gabteni’s quotes

 Study the past and the present, learn through science and knowledge, watch the sky, the celestial bodies, the earth, the sea, life, death, everything small and large.
 Then, you will know, you will know Him, you will then be able to testify that there is no god but God, and you will know how and why to live.
 (Farid Gabteni)

-As to the first man designated as human, it is Âdam, and the first time he is mentioned in the Qurân, God says: And He made Known to Âdam the names, all of them (…) (Qurân / Chapter 2, verse 31).
-It is therefore clear that, in the Qurân, the very beginning of human being is linked to knowledge.
-The first thing that Âdam received from God is the knowledge of all the names, and the first order from God to Muhammad was Read!.
-God’s Message to man, from the very beginning to Muhammad and then to the end of times, is: Read, learn, know the creation of God, in order to know God and act accordingly; that is, act correctly and with kindness, for you will be judged.
+As for the first human being designated as such, it is Âdam; and the first time he is mentioned in the Qurân, God declares: And He made Known to Âdam the names, all of them. (…) (Qurân / Chapter 2, verse 31).
+It is thus evident that, in the Qurân, the beginning of the human being is bound to knowledge.
+The first thing Âdam received from God was the knowledge of all the names, and the first command addressed by God to Muhammad was: Read!.
+The Message of God to mankind—from the beginning, through Muhammad, and until the end of time—is this: Read, learn, know God’s creation, so as to know God and act accordingly—rightly and with kindness—for you will be judged.
 (Farid Gabteni)

-And the Day of the Resurrection: (…) Those to whom knowledge was Given said: ‘This day, certainly, degradation and defilement are upon the denigrators (Qurân / Chapter 16, verse 27); And those to whom knowledge and assurance (faith, belief) were Given said: ‘Assuredly you have already remained in the Writing of God to the Day of the Resurrection, so this is the Day of the Resurrection; but you did not know’ (Qurân / Chapter 30, verse 56).
-This is to say to what extent knowledge constitutes God’s first commandment in Islâm.
+And on the Day of the Resurrection: (…) Those to whom knowledge was Reported said: ‘Indeed, humiliation and defilement this day are upon the denigrators (Qurân / Chapter 16, verse 27); And those to whom knowledge and assurance (faith, belief) were Reported said: ‘Assuredly, you have already remained in the Writing of God toward the day of the resurrection—so this is the day of the resurrection, but you did not know’ (Qurân / Chapter 30, verse 56).
+This attests to the extent to which knowledge constitutes the first commandment of God in Islâm.
 (Farid Gabteni)

 Continuous reading and study, Faith and permanent practice of the Remembrance of God, constant good intention, right action and ceaseless charity are the stuff of a useful life and cure all ills.
 (Farid Gabteni)